Ruunyox/bklk/README.md

 `bklk` is a simple binary clock for your terminal. `c` cycles the color and `q` quits.
 The command line flags `-s` and `-m` correspond to displaying seconds or minutes.
 Type `make` to install.
+The command line flag `-l` flips the digit background color for light colorschemes.

 # Dependencies